 The LIHEAP program is authorized under Title XXVI of the Omnibus Budget Reconciliation Act of 1981, as amended (Pub.
 L. 97-35, as amended, also known as OBRA 1981), which is codified at 42 USC 8621-8629.
 Implementing regulations for this and other HHS block grant programs authorized by OBRA 1981 are published at 45 CFR part 96.
 Those regulations include general administrative requirements for the covered block grant programs in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule)/ 45 CFR part 75 (the HHS implementation of 2 CFR part 200).
-According to 45 CFR section 75.101(d), except for section 75.202 and sections 75.351 through 75.353 of subpart D, the requirements in subpart C, subpart D, and subpart E do not apply to LIHEAP.
+According to 45 CFR section 75.101(d), except for section 75.202 and sections subpart E do not apply to LIHEAP.
 Requirements specific to LIHEAP are in 45 CFR sections 96.80 through 96.89.
 In addition, grantees are to administer their LIHEAP programs according to the plans that they have submitted to HHS.